- Vegetables: greens (leafy)

 - Production Systems: organic agriculture

 - Soil Management: green manures

-1) To quantify the differences between three passive-solar high tunnel designs of different expense and heat-retention capacities (SL, DL and DL+B designs) to assess their potential to provide a suitable environment for winter production of leafy greens.
+*To quantify the differences between three passive-solar high tunnel designs of different expense and heat-retention capacities in order to assess their potential to provide a suitable environment for winter production of leafy greens.

-2) To evaluate growth and yield of one spinach and one lettuce cultivar at three planting dates (on or near October 25, November 20 and December 15) within each tunnel.
+*To evaluate growth and yield of one spinach and one lettuce variety at two planting dates (November 10 and December 15) within each tunnel.

-3) To conduct economic analyses to determine the probability of producing positive returns in each tunnel design, planting date and crop scenario.
+*To conduct economic analyses to determine relative profitability of each tunnel design.